dkulsh/techwiddeep/content/english/blog/opinions/great-strength-great-weakness.md

 - *Only by embracing our mortality can we be happy in the time we have*

-Therefore, our ability to experience pleasure requires either a healthy denial or a courageous acceptance of our situation.
+{{< bigtext >}}Therefore, our ability to experience pleasure requires either a healthy denial or a courageous acceptance of our situation.{{< /bigtext >}}

 ---

 Next time you beat yourself up over a weakness, remember—it is also your strength!
+Too rigid?
+That’s your knack for organization shining.
+Too impulsive?
+That’s your creative spark. **Embrace the paradox, and you’ll find balance.**

-*Excerpt From: Gordon Livingston.*
+So, what’s one trait you’ve cursed that might actually be a strength?
+How will you lean into it?

-*"Too Soon Old, Too Late Smart"*
+*Excerpt From: Gordon Livingston, “Too Soon Old, Too Late Smart”*